threestudio-project/threestudio-extensions/README.md

 # ThreeStudio-Extensions
-Welcome to the repository for ThreeStudio-Extensions, a comprehensive list of all extensions for ThreeStudio.
+Welcome to the repository for ThreeStudio-Extensions.
 This repository serves as a central hub where you can explore all the currently supported extensions for ThreeStudio in this [url](https://threestudio-project.github.io/threestudio-extensions/).

 ## How to register your extensions into ThreeStudio-Extensions